SakshiShreya/weather-app/README.md

 ## Setup this repo on your machine

-If you want to make some improvements in the app or remove any issues, follow these steps:

 ### :new: If node and npm are not installed

-1. Download and install node from [nodejs.org](https://nodejs.org/). npm will also be installed with node.
+1. Download and install node from [nodejs.org](https://nodejs.org/). npm will be installed with node itself.
 2. Open terminal (Mac or Linux) / cmd or powerShell (Windows).
 3. Run `node -v` to check if node is installed correctly.
 4. Run `npm -v` to check if npm is installed correctly.